Sai-Niteesh-Chattu/Samyak-Event/README.md

 # Samyak-Event
-Developed as part of the Enterpise Programming course project which uses components like HTML,CSS,JDBC,JSP and Apache Tomcat server
+Developed as part of the Enterpise Programming course project which uses components like HTML,CSS,JDBC,JSP and Apache Tomcat server.

-# jfe
+Samyak Event